Formerly listed as: BLST-50 | HIST-92

 Sean Redding (Section 01)

-Admission with consent of the instructor.
+Limited to 15 students.
 Not open to first-year students.
-Limited to 20 students.
 Spring semester.
 Professor Redding.

 If Overenrolled: Preference to History majors, then to Black Studies majors